 Nucleus

-The morphology of the nucleus, its size and the number can be useful differential characters.
-According to the classification of Raikov (1982) two principal types of nuclei are found in amoebae:
+Each amoeboid cell contains at least one nucleus, and larger cells are often multinucleate.
+The morphology, size, and number of nuclei can serve as useful differential characters.
+According to the classification of Raikov (1982), two principal types of nuclei occur in amoebae:

-- ovular nuclei with several to many small nucleoli (Fig. 1).
+• Ovular nuclei, containing several to many small nucleoli (Fig. 1).

 Below: photomicrographs of some characteristic nuclei: